MeVisLab/examples/mevislab.github.io/content/examples/basic_mechanisms/macro_modules_and_module_interaction/example1/index.md

 This example contains a whole package structure.
 Inside you can find the example contour filter for which a panel was created.

 ## Summary
-A new Macro Module `Filter` has been created.
-Initially Macro Modules do not provide an own Panel containing user interface elements such as Buttons.
+A new Macro module `Filter` has been created.
+Initially Macro modules do not provide an own Panel containing user interface elements such as Buttons.
 The *Automatic Panel* is shown on double-clicking the module providing the name of the module.

 In this example we update the *\*.script* file of the module `Filter` and add the kernel selection field from the internal networks `Convolution` module to our own module UI.
 Changes of the kernel are automatically applied to our internal network.